SciCompMod/memilio/pycode/memilio-generation/README.md

 This package contains Python bindings for the MEmilio C++ library.
 It enables the automatic generation of a part of the [Python Bindings](../memilio-simulation/README.md) that is common across multiple models.
 For a particular example, see the SEIR model with its files `oseir.cpp` and `oseir.py`.

-The software was developed as a part of the bachelor thesis [Automatische Codegenerierung für nutzerfreundliche mathematisch-epidemiologische Modelle](https://elib.dlr.de/).
-For further insigths of the concept look into chapter 5.
+This generating software was developed as a part of the Bachelor thesis [Automatische Codegenerierung für nutzerfreundliche mathematisch-epidemiologische Modelle](https://elib.dlr.de/190367/).
+For further insigths of the concept look into Chapter 5.

 ## Prerequisites